Requirements for admission to all programs include:

 In the Master of Natural Resources (Online) program, students have the flexibility to enroll in the number of courses per semester that best accommodate their schedule: from 1 credit hour to 15 or more.
 Most students choose a path of two courses per semester/18-months, but students have up to five years to complete the 30 credits and can take fewer courses per year.
 A longer timeframe with fewer courses may impact financial aid eligibility.

-Students in the Executive Master of Natural Resources (Hybrid) program have the required credit hours mapped for them for the duration of the program, which allows them to graduate in a year.
+Students in the Executive Master of Natural Resources program have the required credit hours mapped for them for the duration of the program, which allows them to graduate in a year.

 Our programs are offered in two formats: online and hybrid.

-All online courses are taught asynchronously.
+In the Master of Natural Resrouces program, all online courses are taught asynchronously.
 This is not the same as self-paced or self-taught; there are course module and assignment deadlines to keep students on track, as well as both individual and group activities.
 However, students don't have to schedule their time to join real-time, streaming lectures; instead, they can access their course(s) when it's convenient for them.
 Our students live and work all over the world, so this asynchronous format allows for maximum flexibility.
 The only required in-person component is a 10-day Global Study trip.